djfurman/glue-immersion-instructions/Lab 02: Orchestration using Step Functions/Create First Step Function/README.md

 # Create First Step Function

+> **alert**
-::alert[Please complete the prerequisite [How to start?](/Lab%2000%3A%20Login%20and%20Initial%20Setup/README.md) and [Lab 01: Creating your First Glue Job](/Lab%2001%3A%20Creating%20your%20First%20Glue%20Job/README.md) sections before starting this lab.]
+> Please complete the prerequisite [How to start?](/Lab%2000%3A%20Login%20and%20Initial%20Setup/README.md) and [Lab 01: Creating your First Glue Job](/Lab%2001%3A%20Creating%20your%20First%20Glue%20Job/README.md) sections before starting this lab.

 In this section of the lab, we will show you how to use the graphic user interface in Step Function to build a workflow to manage the execution of multiple Glue jobs and Glue crawlers.

 You are looking to use AWS Step functions when you are looking to build orchestration with multiple AWS Services along with AWS Glue.

 **Building Step Function Workflow**